 The term ‘Self Care’ has been thrown around Mommy circles for the past few years now.
 I was one of those passionate believers in Self Care.
-But those days are long gone and I am doing much better than when I practiced it on a regular basis.
-There is still a small place for Self Care in my life, but it is NOT my priority.
+But I had the wrong idea on what self-care really was so those days are long gone and I am doing much better than when I practiced that kind of self-care on a regular basis.
+Self-care is still (of course) a priority in my life, but my idea of self-care has shifted.

 Self Care Definition